 You can leverage LLDP-MED to assign voice traffic to the desired voice VLAN.
 After detection and setup, the IP phone on the network is segmented to its own VLAN for policy, prioritization, and reporting.
-The LLDP reception capabilities in FortiOS include LLDP-MED assignment for voice, voice signaling, guest, guest voice signaling, softphone, video conferencing, streaming video, and video signaling.
+The LLDP reception capabilities in FortiOS have been extended to support LLDP-MED assignment for voice, voice signaling, guest, guest voice signaling, softphone, video conferencing, streaming video, and video signaling.

-- Set up the VLAN for the voice device
+- Setting up the VLAN for the voice device

-- Set up the DHCP server for the voice VLAN
+- Setting up the DHCP server for the voice VLAN

-- Enable LLDP on the physical interface that the VLAN belongs to
+- Enabling LLDP on the physical interface that the VLAN belongs to

-- Apply the LLDP network policy on the physical interface
+- Applying the LLDP network policy on the physical interface

 config system interface edit "vlan_100" set vdom "root" set ip 192.168.1.99 255.255.255.0 set alias "voice_vlan" set device-identification enable set role lan set snmp-index 25 set interface "port10" set vlanid 100 next end